-Sr. No. Reasons Frequency Percentage 1 Lack of proper knowledge about all millets 290 77.54 2 Lack of proper knowledge about preparation of millet based products 219 58.86 3 Non-availability of millet-based products 285 76.20 4 Taste is not preferred by child 67 17.91 5 High price of millet based product 144 38.50 notable concern for 38.50 per cent of the respondents, highlighting the economic aspect as a critical factor influencing dietary choices.
-The findings underscore the multifaceted challenges that need to be addressed, ranging from knowledge gaps to practical accessibility and affordability issues, to promote widespread adoption of millets in the surveyed population's diets.
+Sr. No. Reasons Frequency Percentage 1 Lack of proper knowledge about all millets 290 77.54 2 Lack of proper knowledge about preparation of millet based products 219 58.86 3 Non-availability of millet-based products 285 76.20 4 Taste is not preferred by child 67 17.91 5 High price of millet based product 144 38.50

-TABLE 19: REASONS FOR NON-CONSUMPTION OF MILLETS DESPITE HAVING AWARENESS (N=374 RESPONDENT FARMERS)
+TABLE 19: REASONS FOR NON-CONSUMPTION OFMILLETS DESPITE HAVING AWARENESS (N=374RESPONDENT FARMERS)

 4. Suggestions of the respondents about increasing the usage of millet in diet: Table 20 provides the suggestions put forth by the respondents to enhance the incorporation of millets into their diets.
 The most prominent suggestion, voiced by 77.00 per cent of respondents, is that "Extension agencies should organize training programs on millet-based value-added products/ready-to-eat products."
 This underscores the perceived importance of educational initiatives in equipping farmers with the knowledge and skills necessary to incorporate millets into their dietary routines.
 The second most prevalent suggestion, expressed by 68.98 per cent of respondents, is "Upload videos on the preparation of various recipes related to millet-based value-added products on YouTube/social media."
 This indicates a recognition of the power of visual content and online platforms in disseminating information and promoting the culinary versatility of millets.
 "Awareness/Publicity campaigns coupled with advertisements about the importance of millets in the diet should be organized at retailers' shops, malls, etc." emerges as the third most frequent suggestion, with 57.49 per cent of respondents endorsing this idea.
 This underscores the significance of targeted awareness campaigns to influence consumer perceptions and choices.
-Other noteworthy suggestions include an increase in the Minimum Support Price (MSP) of millets
+Other noteworthy suggestions include an increase in the Minimum Support Price (MSP) of millets (45.72%), advocating for the availability of millets in public distribution systems/ration